 Step 2: Add or edit categories for your tasks

 If your project has high-level categories or phases, you should edit them in the table.
 These categories show up in the table.
-The Description column gives people a sense of what each of your task categories or phases means.
-When your categories are set up, click on the Add button in each category that you want to start adding tasks to in the main table.
+The Description column gives people a sense of what each of your task category or phases means.
+When your categories are set up, click on the Add an ... button depending on which category you want to start adding tasks to in the main table.

 Step 3: Fill out project budget columns

-The table is the main place to fill out details for each line item (enter a dollar value in the blue Budget column).
+The table is the main table to fill out the budget for each line item (enter a dollar value in the blue Budget column).
 Each task you add here can have a Labor, Materials, and Other Fixed Costs.
 These are the “actuals” for the task and are typically entered after you’ve established the budget for the task and have done the research on the costs associated with a task.

-If you want to add additional columns for things like Capital costs or Project delivery costs mentioned above, this template is totally customizable.
-Be sure to edit the formula in the Actuals column.
+If you want to add some additional columns for things like Capital costs or Project delivery costs mentioned above, this template is totally customizable.
+The only thing to make sure of is to edit the formula in the Actuals column.
 This column takes all the data you entered in Labor, Materials, and Other Fixed Costs and calculates the actual costs.